Why You Need SIP Protocol for Voice Over IP

-Session Initiation Protocol (SIP) is the transmission protocol for person-to-person real time traffic over the Internet.
+SIP (Session Initiation Protocol) is the communications technology for person-to-person real time data over the Internet.
 Its defining specifications come from the SIP working group of the Internet Engineering Task Force.
 SIP provides access to the public switched telephone network for voice data at 3 kHz bandwidth and common number dialing using Voice over IP (VoIP).
-It can also be expanded to handle IP telephony in conjunction with video and instant messaging.
-Forthcoming enhancements will enable SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for companies in Waterloo.
+It can also be expanded to deal with IP telephony combined with video and instant messaging.
+Future improvements will allow SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for businesses in Waterloo.

-We connect you with Alabama T1 line.
-This page is a quick list of the services specifically offered by T1Market in Waterloo.
+We specialize in Waterloo T1 Pricing.
+This page is a quick listing of the products specifically offered by T1Market in Waterloo.

-Going forward, our wish is to continuously improve our product offerings.
-We now deliver business products normally employed by larger corporations, namely: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also provide free managed Cisco routers for multi-year agreements.
-Mainly, our objective is to develop a bond with you - our customer - that will definitely last for years to come.
-Obtaining your trust is what we do here.
-Conserving you money on inexpensive bandwidth services is just how we keep it.
+As we go forward, our objective is to regularly improve our product offerings.
+We now supply business items typically employed by larger companies, specifically: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also supply cost-free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to develop a bond with you - our customer - that will certainly last for years to come.
+Acquiring your trust is exactly what we do here.
+Saving you money on inexpensive bandwidth services is just how we keep it.